-Older Project Version ×
+🍌 Older Project Version ×

 This project was created using an older version of Vivado.
-It is strongly recommended that you project prior to migration by opening the project in the older version of Vivado (v2016.4) and run "File->Archive Project".
-This will ensure all sources, including any IPs used by the design, are p properly.
-Choose to either automatically upgrade to the current version or open the project in remode.
-What do you want to do? ning preserved
+It is strongly recomm project prior to migration by opening the project in the older version of Vivado (v "File->Archive Project".
+This will ensure all sources, including any IPs used by t properly.
+Choose to either automatically upgrade to the current version or open mode.
+What do you want to do?
+2016.4) and running he design, are preserved

-A utomatically upgrade to the current version
+Automatically upgrade to the current version

 Open project in read-only mode

-(?) ОК Cancel
+?
+OK Cancel